 Study participants

 The Hertfordshire Cohort Study (HCS) is a large, prospective population-based cohort study and has previously been described in detail [15, 16].
 In brief the HCS was originally set up to study origins of adult disease across the lifecourse.
-Study participants are community-dwelling men and women in the United Kingdom (UK) who were born in the UK county of Hertfordshire between 1931 and 1939, and for those still living within the county baseline recruitment took place between 1998 and 2004.
+Study participants are community-dwelling men and women in the United Kingdom (UK) who were born in the UK county of Hertfordshire between 1931 and 1939, and for those still living within the county baseline recruitment took place between 1998 and 2004 (1579 men and 1418 women).
 Since their first contact, HCS study participants have continued to take part in various follow-ups detailing their sociodemographic, lifestyle, medical and biological attributes.
-In 2014-2015, [17]eligible study participants were approached and invited to participant in the Vertical Impacts in Bone (VIBE) study[18].
-As part of this study participants were provided with wearable activity accelerometers.
+In 2014-2015, a subset of HCS baseline participants, residing in East Hertfordshire and who were previously included in the UK arm of the European Project on Osteoarthritis (EPOSA) [17] were approached and invited to participant in the Vertical Impacts in Bone (VIBE) study, a collaborative study with researchers in Bristol, London and Manchester [18].
+Of this subset, 274 participants were approached and 143 study participants were provided with wearable activity accelerometers (with useable data obtained from 118 study participants).
 A further two-years later, participants were invited to attend a follow-up assessment in which a peripheral quantitative computed tomography (pQCT) scan was completed.

 Ethical approval was granted from the Hertfordshire Research Ethics Committee (REC 10/H0311/59 and 11/EE/0196), and all participants gave written informed consent in accordance with the Declaration of Helsinki.